-- 11.8 A sessional employee can be engaged to: - provide specific industry expertise or specialisation (i.e. skills, knowledge, competency or industry currency) that is not available from within existing or current staff; and/or - meet short term requirements of an industry specific training package, program or course; and/or - respond to industry needs or demand including, but not limited to, open tender or commercial business; - replace existing or current staff who are absent for a short term; and/or - undertake and deliver teaching sessions whilst long term appointments (i.e. full-time or part-time employment) are sought.
+- (h) A sessional employee can be engaged to: - (i) provide specific industry expertise or specialisation (i.e. skills, knowledge, competency or industry currency) that is not available from within existing or current staff; and/or - (ii) meet short term requirements of an industry specific training package, program or course; and/or - (iii) respond to industry needs or demand including, but not limited to, open tender or commercial business; - (iv) replace existing or current staff who are absent for a short term; and/or - (v) undertake and deliver teaching sessions whilst long term appointments (i.e. full-time or part-time employment) are sought.

-For the purposes of this subclause short term means a maximum of fourteen (14) weeks.
+For the purposes of this sub-clause, short term means a maximum of fourteen (14) weeks.

-12 TEACHING AND DELIVERY REQUIREMENTS
+17. TEACHING AND DELIVERY REOUIREMENTS

-12.1 Delivery modes
+17.1 Delivery modes

-The delivery modes are:
+- (a) The delivery modes are:

-- direct learning;
+- (i) direct learning;

-- · workplace learning; and
+- (ii) workplace learning; and

-- distance/flexible learning.
+- (iii) distance/flexible learning.